f45tb00t/OpenWRT_HA_Presence/README.md

 ## Packages after sysupgrade

-The following packages must also be present in the new firmware:
+The configuration files can be preserved by OpenWrt, but the required packages must also exist in the new firmware:

 ```text
 hostapd-utils